Who Really Cares (Featuring the Sound of Insanity): Music video

 The music video for "Who Really Cares" is a live performance of the song by Powderfinger for their Across the Great Divide tour in 2007.
 The music video contains the performance featured on the DVD for the Across the Great Divide tour, filmed in Melbourne in 2007.
-The performance features a piano solo by the pianist Lachlan Doley, who performed keyboards and piano throughout the tour.
+The performance features a piano solo by the pianist Lachy Doley, who performed keyboards and piano throughout the tour.
 The music video, produced by PVC as part of the tour DVD, is completely in black and white and throughout features optical filters that warp and alter the visual display.
 These filters intensify from the bridge and continue until the end of the clip.
 The music is performed differently from the original studio recording, with improvised solos, including Ian Haug playing the sitar part on a double necked guitar with synthesised effects to emulate the sitar sound, and the performance of the song ends with a ritardando, where the tempo slows to an end.